 What is the homeopathic treatment for hypoxemia?

 Hypoxemia is treatable with medications.
-Depending on the cause of hypoxemia, the treatment may be required once or on an ongoing basis.
+Depending on the cause of hypoxemia, treatment may be required once or on an ongoing basis.
 The first step is to immediately supply the individual with additional oxygen as early as possible.
 This is especially important in cases where cerebral hypoxia is suspected.
 For this, the following methods were used:-

 - Nasal cannula